“I believe the government should provide clear face masks for everyone”.

-Wearing a facemask when in shops and supermarkets becomes mandatory from this Friday (exemptions apply).
+Wearing a facemask when in shops and supermarkets is mandatory (exemptions apply).
 Wearing a face covering may reduce the risk of spreading the virus by protecting people you come into contact with.
 However, it presents significant challenges and serious communication issues for over nine million hard of hearing and Deaf people across the UK.
 Reasons include: using British Sign Language (BSL), lip reading, or relying on non-verbal cues and facial expressions to communicate.
 What started as a restriction in critical care settings and public transport has now spread into everyday life, and has a negative impact on the lives of Deaf people.

 We asked Ruth to share her coronavirus story with us and the impact of facemasks on communication.
 Ruth, who lives in Exeter, was diagnosed profoundly Deaf at two years old.
 She communicates in her first language of BSL, and lipreads a little.
 Ruth provides day-to-day care to her daughter, who is diagnosed Type 1 diabetic.
 As her daughter’s primary carer, the coronavirus came with a multitude of challenges; taking extra care to minimise the risks, keeping healthy, and limiting time outside the home to hospital appointments.

 “At first I kept busy by doing housework and just sorting stuff out.
 I quickly ran out of things to do, then sadly I did become rather depressed.
 Without my dog I would be worse off.
 I’m so lucky I’m able to walk my dog in the local country park and maintain social distancing.
 Also, thank goodness for amazing technology!
 I was able to chat using BSL with my family and friends on FaceTime.”